Thinking of suing? Send a demand letter first. Use our free demand letter creator.

 Before going to your nearest small claims court to file your small claims lawsuit, take some time to figure out which court has "authority" over the other party.
 This is known as "jurisdiction."

-To fill out the small claims forms, you must provide a New York address that corresponds with where the other party lives, works, or has an office.
+To fill out the small claims forms, you must provide a New York address corresponding to where the other party lives, works, or has an office.
 For example, if you want to sue in a Westchester County small claims courthouse, the other party must have a Westchester, NY address corresponding to where they live, work, or have an office in Westchester County.

-This rule has some exceptions, for example, in landlord/tenant cases.
+This rule has some exceptions in landlord/tenant cases and others.

 Here are some questions our clients frequently ask us: